Glossary

 • Aunt

-• Place your child’s Safety NETwork in a prominent place in your house, like the family refrigerator and remind your child that they can always go to these adults to talk about any thing that leaves them feeling confused or unsafe.
+Place your child’s Safety NETwork in a prominent place in your house, like the family refrigerator, and remind your child that they can always go to the adults in their Safety NETwork to talk about anything that leaves them feeling confused or unsafe.

 Downloads: